agentplug/agenthub/docs/phase3.1_realtime_monitoring/ARCHITECTURE.md

 ## What We Kept (KISS)

 - ✅ Real-time log streaming
-- ✅ Core LLM component for system-wide use
+- ✅ Core LLM component using AISuite for system-wide use
 - ✅ LLM-powered log analysis
 - ✅ Intelligent error detection
 - ✅ Basic terminal display